Vacasa: Funding

 On April 12, 2016, Vacasa announced securing $35 million in financing led by Series A investor Level Equity.
 On November 14, 2016 Vacasa announced extending the Series A round to $40 million following a $5 million investment from risk management provider Assurant.
 This is the first round of outside capital the company accepted, as it was bootstrapped since its founding in 2009.

 On October 17, 2017, Vacasa raised $103.5 million in Series B funding.
 To date, this is the largest funding round ever raised in the vacation rental management sector, and the largest series B funding round ever raised for an Oregon technology company.

 On October 18, 2018, Vacasa raised a Series B extension of $64 million, bringing the company's total funds raised to $207.5 million.
 In 2018, Vacasa became the largest vacation rental management company in North America overtaking Wyndham Vacation Rentals.

 On October 29, 2019, Vacasa announced it had raised $319 million in Series C funding valuing the company at over $1 billion.

 On June 2, 2020, Vacasa announced it had raised $108 million in Series D funding led by existing investor Silver Lake.

 In July 2021, Vacasa announced that it would become a publicly traded company through a merger with TPG Pace Solutions, a special purpose acquisition company (SPAC) sponsored by TPG Pace Group.
 The business combination provided Vacasa with an equity valuation of $4.5 billion.
 Vacasa debuted on the NASDAQ with the completion of the merger on December 7.

 Technology

 The company developed the Vacasa Field App to provide its local operations teams with real-time information and updates on home maintenance tickets, as well as its HomeCare Hub, which includes a scheduler algorithm that optimises home clean scheduling across geographic regions.

 In November 2021, the company released its Vacasa Homeowner app to share home performance information with their homeowners in a native mobile experience.

 Real estate

 In July 2018, Vacasa launched Vacasa Real Estate to support buyers and sellers of vacation rentals through a national expert agent network.
 As Vacasa's real estate arm continued to expand, the company launched brokerages in Arizona, Florida, Hawaii, Oregon and South Carolina, with future plans to expand throughout the country.
+Vacasa also provides real-estate brokerage services in North Carolina through Vacasa North Carolina LLC.